 It is important to have a formal assessment of clinical skills to determine whether students have achieved the required level of competence in history taking, physical examination, communication, and clinical reasoning.

-If a student fails the assessment, he or she meets with a member of the Yale Skills Assessment Team to review his or her performance based on established criteria and create an action plan for improvement.
+If a student fails the assessment, the student meets with a member of the Yale Skills Assessment Team to review the performance based on established criteria and create an action plan for improvement.
 The student then returns to UConn for reassessment in six to eight weeks.

 - 1. Students must demonstrate competence in clinical skills, determined by passing the UConn 4 assessment, as a requirement for graduation.

-- 2. UConn 4 is offered in the months of May, June, and July.
-Students will be scheduled to take it in one of those months as close to the completion of their clerkships as possible, recognizing that some students such as those who have postponed a clerkship will have to take the assessment before they have completed all of their clerkships.
+- 2. UConn 4 is offered during, or immediately after, the last clerkship rotation in the clerkship year.
+Students will be scheduled to take it as close to the completion of their clerkships as possible, recognizing that some students such as those who have postponed a clerkship will have to take the assessment before they have completed all of their clerkships.

-- 3. If a student fails on his or her first attempt, the student and his or her academic adviser are notified and a plan is made for remediation.
+- 3. If a student fails the first attempt, the student and the student’s academic adviser are notified and a plan is made for remediation.
 Two additional attempts to pass within the next twelve months are permitted.

 United States Medical Licensing Examinations (USMLE) Requirements